coimbraleon/Frontend-challenge-Card-Preview/README.md

 ## Card-Preview challenge

-This card preview was a challenge from frontend mentor, that challenge me to apply the initial Knowledge of HTML and CSS.
+This card preview of a fictional company was a challenge from frontend mentor, that challenge me to apply the initial Knowledge of HTML and CSS.